Utah Admin. Code R315-261-4 - Exclusions

 hazardous secondary material was managed as hazardous waste, the DOT hazard

-(E) A certification signed by the hazardous
+certification signed by the hazardous secondary material generator that states:

-secondary material generator which states: "I certify under penalty of law that
+"I certify under penalty of law that I have personally examined and am familiar

-this and each attached document, and that based on my inquiry of those
+with the information submitted in this and each attached document, and that

-individuals immediately responsible for obtaining the information, I believe
+based on my inquiry of those individuals immediately responsible for obtaining

-that the submitted information is true, accurate, and complete.
-I am aware that
+the information, I believe that the submitted information is true, accurate,

-there are significant penalties for submitting false information including the
+and complete.
+I am aware that there are significant penalties for submitting

-possibility of fine and imprisonment."
+false information including the possibility of fine and

-(xii) Each person claiming an exclusion under
+person claiming an exclusion under Subsection

-Subsection R315-261-4(a)(25) shall provide notification as required by Section
+shall provide notification as required by Section

 R315-260-42.